mattbriggs/azure-stack-powershell/README.md

 # Azure Stack PowerShell

-This repo contains a Dockerfile and script to get you up and running with[Azure Stack](https://docs.microsoft.com/azure/azure-stack/) compatible PowerShell isolated in a Docker container.
+This repo contains a Dockerfile and script to get you up and running with [Azure Stack](https://docs.microsoft.com/azure/azure-stack/) compatible PowerShell isolated in a Docker container.

 PowerShell provides a programmatic way to interact with the Azure Resource  Manager.
 You can either work with an interactive command prompt or write scripts if you are automatic tasks.